How being part of an accountability group improved my business

 The motivation factor

-I still struggled to get going, though, when it came to marketing.
+I struggled to get going, though, when it came to marketing.
 So I put out a call to my fellow Cloud Club members to see if anyone wanted to set up an accountability group.

 The Happy Editors Club